Directors of CNELM & Senior Management

 Director of IT and Head of Student Recruitment

-Chris completed a first degree in building and management and has a DipHE Nutrition Science.
+Chris completed a BSc in building and management from the University of Plymouth, and has a DipHE Nutrition Science.
 Following a short career in the building industry, Chris joined CNELM as student and member of staff.
 As well as directing IT development and online resources, Chris is responsible for interviewing most students for the courses, and supports students in designing their initial personal study plans.
 Most applicants will speak with Chris as part of the interview process, and he supports students until enrolment on a programme.
-Chris continues to enhance the functionality of the student learning environment and IT applications.
+Chris continues to review and enhance the functionality of the student learning environment and IT applications.
+Chris is a member of the Senior Management and Senior Academic Teams.

 Michelle Barrow BSc (Hons) MSc, QTLS, NLP Practitioner INLPTA NLP Practitioner